gvwilson/fiction/iffy/index.md

 "Some all got they riled up,"
 a stall keeper muttered, noticing Iffy's look.
 "They 'long by all place today.
-You think it come by they fight up along th' gov'nor's?"
+You think it come by they jammer up along th' gov'nor's?"

 "I dunno," Iffy said.
 Drones had microphones as well as cameras,